 My job was to break up and clean out the

 We played cops and robbers the other day.
 My son set it up with his wife and included two of his three boys, ages four and two as the cops, (a two month old cop just wouldn’t work).
 The call came in about 1530 hours of an armed robbery of cookies at Sissy’s house.

 We arrived at the scene with the boys dressed in their kaki’s and polo’s sporting badges and notepads.
 The victim was interviewed and foam dart bullets were seized as evidence.
-A description of the perps was taken down and footprints were photographed.
+A description of the perps was taken down a

 Back about 1973 or so Kansas opened a season for snagging Paddlefish, or Spoonbill as we call them, on the Neosho River.
 My Dad and I enjoyed many an outing to Chetopa to snag below the dam beginning with the 1973 season and on until his death.
 I remember going with some friends who also got the snagging bug and they were all good times.
 I still go occasionally and have had the pleasure of sharing the seasons with my three sons.